EVOCATION-ITN/evocation-itn.github.io/_pages/recruitment.md

 We can offer you a **36-months PhD training program** coordinated among eight academic and industrial partners.

-The host network includes prestigious institutions from accross Europe:
+The host network includes prestigious institutions from across Europe:

 {% include feature_row id="row1" %}
 {% include feature_row id="row2" %}